All EB-5 regional center applications must contain a hypothetical, actual, or exemplar project

 As part of the I-924 process, the applicant must also propose an EB-5 project.
 The type of project will determine the level of documentation required to accompany Form I-924.
 EB-5 projects are classified as hypothetical, actual, and exemplar, and each is described in greater detail below.

 Hypothetical EB-5 Projects

 Hypothetical EB-5 project proposals are suited to businesses who want to apply for regional center designation but do not yet have shovel-ready projects.
-Generally speaking, a hypothetical project proposal is used when a business seeking regional center designation knows it will develop projects within a certain geographic and industry scope, but the exact details are not yet finalized.
-As a result, hypothetical projects may or may not come to fruition but are representative of the projects a business plans to pursue as a regional center.
+Generally, a hypothetical project proposal is used when a business seeking regional center designation knows it will develop projects within a certain geographic and industry scope, but the exact details are not yet finalized.
+Consequently, hypothetical projects may or may not come to fruition but are representative of the projects a business plans to pursue as a regional center.

 With an EB-5 regional center designation by USCIS, a business entity will be able accept EB-5 investments once its actual projects are ready.

 Hypothetical EB-5 projects must contain specific business proposals with supporting documentation that demonstrate a likelihood that the regional center will have a positive effect on the region’s economy, productivity, and employment, and that it will encourage increased investment of capital into the area.